Increased Fines For Using a Mobile Phone Whilst Driving

 Previously, the fine was £100 and three points on your license for being caught using a mobile phone while driving, and fines have been as low as £30 in 2003 when they were first introduced.
 Fines were then doubled in 2007 and the extra penalty of three driving points was also introduced.
 However, despite the increase in fines over the years, the Department for Transport (DfT) has not reported a significant reduction in mobile phone use over the years.

-The DfT have advised drivers that using a mobile phone while driving has a significant impact on driving ability, more so than being over the drink driving limit.
+The DfT has advised drivers that using a mobile phone while driving has a significant impact on driving ability, more so than being over the drink driving limit.
 The new fines have been introduced after a consultation last year and the number of rising deaths due to mobile phone use while driving.

 It was reported that throughout 2014 mobile phone use while driving contributed to 21 fatal accidents and 81 serious ones.
 However, it’s understood these are underestimates and only contributed to 1% and 0.5% of all crashes.